flatsec/flatsec.github.io/_posts/2014-10-31-install-docker-ubuntu-14-10.md

 Docker version 1.2.0, build fa7b24
 ```

-At first, you won't be able to run docker commands without sudo.
+At first, you won't be able to run Docker commands without sudo.
 Permission denied!

 ```bash
 curtis$ docker ps
 2014/10/31 10:10:25 Get http:///var/run/docker.sock/v1.14/containers/json: dial unix /var/run/docker.sock: permission denied
 ```

-If that's Ok with you, then don't do the next step.
+If that's OK with you, then don't do the next step.

-### Step 2: Add your user to the docker group
+### Step 2: Add your user to the Docker group

-Now add your user to the docker group.
+Now add your user to the Docker group.

 ```bash
 curtis$ sudo addgroup curtis docker